keithrbennett/keithrbennett.github.io/blog/_posts/2024-09-20-synchronous-threaded-fiber-http-requests-in-ruby.md

 ### The Thread Approach

 Having been a fan of threads for a long time, this was the next thing I tried.
 Since the number of links was just a few dozen, this number was low enough that creating a thread for each link was feasible.
 Note that we still use `Net::HTTP.get`, but each call runs in its own thread.
-Fortunately, `Net::HTTP.get` supports threaded use by yielding its thread's control after sending the request, thereby avoiding wasting CPU time waiting for the response:
+Fortunately, `Net::HTTP.get` supports threaded use by yielding its thread's control after sending the request, thereby avoiding CPU time waste while waiting for the response:

 ```ruby
 def get_responses_using_threads(count)